 Other Alternatives for Retirement Accounts

 If the prospect of incurring UBIT makes you shy away from a direct investment in MLPs for your retirement account, there are alternatives that will still provide many of the rewards of MLP investment without the adverse tax consequences.
 There are currently several mutual funds, both closed-end and open-end, which invest in MLPs and pass their MLP income through to their investors as dividends.
-In addition, two MLPs (Enbridge Energy Partners and Kinder Morgan Energy Partners) have affiliates that issue special shares that pay distributions in the form of additional shares and do not trigger UBIT; an additional MLP (Linn Energy, LLC) has formed an affiliate that pays cash dividends.
-If you want this income opportunity for your retirement account but don’t to risk incurring UBIT, you may want to check out these options.
+In addition, it is possible to invest in some MLPs through publicly traded affiliates taxed as corporations.
+If you want this income opportunity for your retirement account but don’t to risk incurring UBIT, you may want to consider these options.

 - IRS Publication 598, Tax on Unrelated Business Income of Exempt Organizations (partnerships are discussed on page 13).